Originating from China, this 4000-year-old system of astrology is possibly the oldest in the world

 9 Star Ki astrology is based on cycles of light and dark and the various stages the cycles move through.
 It is the contrast between light and dark which gives rise to the 'experience' of being alive

-9 Star Ki astrology is based on the universal cycles of light and dark and the various transformations between the stages between them.
-These cosmic cycles, eternally spiralling throughout time and space, underpin our entire reality in this cosmos and give rise to the very experience of being "alive".
+These cosmic cycles, eternally spiralling throughout time and space, underpin all of our experienced reality in the cosmos.
+Indeed, it is these cycles that give rise to the very experience of being "alive".

 In order for us to be able to experience anything at all, it is necessary to have contrast.
 Contrast is created from duality, which is created from the coexistence of opposing forces or "energies".
 For example, the experience of heat is not possible without that of cold.
 Neither is light possible without darkness, nor love without fear.

-There are many different cycles in the cosmos, each one designed for a specific purpose, shaping our reality in ways we yet to fully understand.
-They vary enormously in duration, purpose and complexity.
+There are many different cycles in the cosmos, each one designed for a specific purpose, shaping our reality in ways we are yet to fully understand.
+These cycles vary enormously in duration, purpose and complexity.
 Some of the cycles are extremely long, whilst some are very short.
-Altogether, they form an enormous and complex mechanism which shapes our reality in profound and subtle ways.
+Altogether, they form an enormous and complex clock-like mechanism that shapes our reality in profound and subtle ways.

 9 Star Ki is primary concerned with 9-year and 9-month cycles